Mzubac125/NBA-ELT-Pipeline-dbt-snowflake-airflow/README.md

-# Data Engineering Project: ELT Pipeline for NBA Statistics
+# Analytics Engineering Project: ELT Pipeline for NBA Statistics

 ## Project Overview
 The goal of this project is to collect and process NBA data from online sources, transforming it into structured insights for analysis and visualization.